 Who can access The SHAPE System and what is their role?

-SHAPE System users represent either an individual, school, school district, or a state.
+The SHAPE System users represent either an individual, school, school district, entity or a state.
 The National Center for School Mental Health and our technology partner, 3C Institute, are SHAPE System Administrators.

 State users can view the School Mental Health reports and performance measures of districts and schools.
+Entity users can view selected schools and districts School Mental Health, Trauma Responsiveness, and performance measures reports.
 District users can view the School Mental Health reports and performance measures reports of schools.
-States and districts have this capability only if schools and/or districts 1) are registered on the SHAPE System; and 2) do not prohibit access to the district/state.
-Schools can view district team members’ names, titles, e-mail addresses, and date of last visit to SHAPE.
-Districts can also view this information about school team members if the school does not prohibit access.
-Districts can view state team members’ names, titles, e-mail addresses, and last visit to SHAPE.
+States, entities, and districts have this capability only if schools and/or districts 1) are registered on The SHAPE System and 2) do not prohibit access to the district/entity/state.
+Schools can view district team members’ names, titles, email addresses, and date of last visit to SHAPE.
+States, districts, and entities can also view this information about school team members if the school does not prohibit access.
+Districts can view state team members’ names, titles, email addresses, and last visit to SHAPE.

 What data are entered into the SHAPE System?